 One of the biggest mistakes people make when using diatomaceous earth for fleas is using the wrong type.
 There are different grades of diatomaceous earth, but for pest control, it’s crucial to use food-grade diatomaceous earth.
 The industrial-grade DE, often used in things like pool filtration, contains harmful chemicals and should never be used in or around your home.

 Food-grade diatomaceous earth is safe for humans and pets, but still deadly to pests like fleas.
-It works by damaging the exoskeletons of insects, causing them to dehydrate and die.
+It works by damaging insects’ exoskeletons, causing them to dehydrate and die.
 When looking for DE for flea control, always check the label to ensure it is food-grade and safe for household use.

 2. Not Applying Diatomaceous Earth Thoroughly

 Fleas love to hide in dark, damp places like carpets, pet bedding, furniture, cracks in the floor, and baseboards.
 If you fail to treat these areas adequately, the fleas will continue to thrive, and you won’t see significant results.
-Make sure to sprinkle the powder generously and use a broom or brush to work it into carpets and fabrics.
+Make sure to sprinkle the powder generously, then use a broom or a brush to work it into carpets and fabrics.
 For hard-to-reach areas, consider using a dusting applicator to ensure even distribution.

 How to Apply Diatomaceous Earth: